 From a studio space in Oakland, California, Leah Tumerman carves out narrative scenes on canvas, taking cues from intuitively applied under-paintings.
 Working predominately with highly pigmented acrylics, Leah watches for the emergence of figurative subject matter and then edits, often utilizing drawing materials, towards an oblique finish.
 She revels in the implied relationship between forms based on physical posture and placement alone.
 Using playful symbolism and a touch of make believe, the finishing details speak to notions of sisterhood and communalism, but also whisper of loneliness.
 Leah explores ‘the work’ of being a woman, striving to create scenarios which connect and include.
-She riffs on the notion of inclusion itself, employing metaphor towards a poetic understanding of intersectionality.

 And then there is the issue of Belonging.

 Leah Tumerman is primed for efforts in Art Education & Mural Translation (translating any artist’s work to a large scale and/or public space).
 Contact her for CV and inquiry.

 . . . . . . . . . . . . . . . . . . . . .